Fullchee/notes/docs/other-tech/why-so-many-programming-languages.md

 Brand new languages also being created!

-For example, the company Hashicorp found that no other languages met their Infrastructure as Code needs so they invented a new language that's super popular in that niche.
+For example, the company HashiCorp found that no other languages met their Infrastructure as Code needs so they invented a new language that's super popular in that niche.